sobotz/AlphaBotInfiniteRecharge/README.md

-# rise
+# AlphaBotInfiniteRecharge
-Repository for the 2020 competition.
+infinite recharge code on the alphabot drive base.